Shashwat61/twitterclone/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Run in production mode `npm start`
+This will run the project in production mode.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.